Wondering how to take good pictures with your phone or camera? This is the guide for you!

 Phone photography just keeps getting better and better as the quality of the technology improves.
 Even if you only have a smartphone camera, you can still take a great photo.

-You can check out our complete guide to taking better photos with your iPhone, or here are some tips and tricks to get good pictures no matter what smartphone you’re using.
+You can check out our complete guide to taking better photos with your iPhone or these mobile photography tips, or here are some tips and tricks to get good pictures no matter what smartphone you’re using.

 Use a composition overlay

 Most native camera apps have the choice to activate a grid overlay.
-This grid follows the rule of thirds.
+These iPhone grid lines follow the rule of thirds.
 The idea behind it is to position the most important elements of the pictures where lines intersect.

 This type of composition helps you to highlight your subjects.
-Many composition rules can significantly improve your photographs – try the Fibonacci spiral, rule of thirds or the golden ratio.
+Many composition rules can significantly improve your photographs – try the Fibonacci spiral, rule of thirds or the golden ratio – see: what is the golden ratio rule in photography?

 While native camera apps are always improving, downloading one that allows you to manually adjust the settings is key to improving your photography.
 Also, many of these apps allow you to shoot in raw (see below).